ddritzenhoff/ddritzenhoff.github.io/content/about.md

 draft: false
 ---

-Candidate for Master's in Computer Science from the Technische Universität München (2023 - 2025) and completed Bachelor's in Computer Engineering and Computer Science from Northeastern University (2018 - 2022).
-I just want to be excited by technology and circumnavigate the globe by sailboat.
+Currently a candidate for a Master's in Computer Science from the Technische Universität München (2023 - 2025) and have a completed Bachelor's in Computer Engineering and Computer Science from Northeastern University (2018 - 2022).

+Right now, I just want to be excited by technology and circumnavigate the globe by sailboat.

-previously I've worked at...
+and previously I've worked at...

 [starry](https://starry.com/), building communication control and configuration software and also low level micro controller software